nxdens/pat-data-processing/docs/utils.md

 ## `PatInfo` Class

 Contains participant's game + questionnaire data.
 This class is not essential.
+This class uses [`PatDataStructure`](pat_data_structure.md) to load and process game data.

 ---